antonfirsov/docs/2023/01-Jan/announcing-dotnet-maui-communitytoolkit-mediaelement/announcing-dotnet-maui-communitytoolkit-mediaelement.md

 post_date: '2023-01-30 10:00:00'
 ---

 One of the most anticipated controls for .NET MAUI has been released; MediaElement.
 With MediaElement you can easily play audio and video from within your .NET MAUI app, in this post you'll learn everything you need to know about this first version and the plans we have for the future!
+The Media Element is part of the  [.NET MAUI Community Toolkit](https://github.com/communityToolkit/Maui/), a community-created library that is supported by amazing developers around the globe both from the community and Microsoft.

 ## What is MediaElement?